banner image

 THE HARDY BOYS ONLINE: An unofficial online resource for fans of the Hardy Boys books

-Endsheets (Canon)
+Endpapers (Canon)

-Oval portrait endsheets were introduced in 1979.
+Oval portrait endpapers were introduced in 1979.

 Identification of scenes